 Rice and noodles: Michelin scours Hong Kong back streets for haute cuisine

-The 2013 Michelin Guide for Hong Kong and Macau, which goes on sale on Wednesday, has expanded its coverage to include 65 new restaurants in the two cities as well as broadening its neighbourhood coverage.
+The 2013 Michelin Guide for Hong Kong and Macau, which goes on sale on Wednesday, has expanded its coverage to include 65 new restaurants in the two cities as well as broadening its neighborhood coverage.

 "Quality is the only thing that counts, and this new selection proves how the richness and diversity of your gastronomy is surprising year after year," said Michael Ellis, international director of the Michelin guides, in a statement.